 Skills you need, long term to not be overwhelmed by emotions

-Emotion Skill #1 Ability to Relax
+Overwhelmed with Emotions Skill #1 – Ability to Relax

 It’s not a natural thing to swim underwater and it takes some training to be relaxed in an environment that we weren’t born to survive in.
 By the same token, we need some skills in order to relax and to explore our full feeling and depth of our emotions.

 If we keep acting on a nervous system response we are affirming it as a stronger neuro-pathway.
 It makes it more automatic.
-By relaxing we interrupt those automatic nervous responses and practice trusting that there is enough air to breath.
+By relaxing we interrupt those automatic nervous responses and practice trusting that there is enough air to breathe.
 Even if you are underwater and there isn’t air right now, panicking uses up your oxygen faster and prevents your brain from making the best decisions.

 To help you relax, regularly listen to the How to Relax audio